-To address inequities experienced by our disproportionately impacted students, proposed activities will include providing opportunities and funding for all campus staff and students to attend student equity related conferences and workshops on- and off-campus.
-The office of Student Equity and Achievement Program will identify eligible opportunities and sponsor attendance.
+To address inequities experienced by our disproportionately impacted students, proposed activities will include providing opportunities and funding for all campus staff and students to attend student equity related conferences and workshops hosted on- and/or off-campus.
+The Student Equity and Achievement Program will identify eligible opportunities and sponsor attendance.
 Speakers and consultants will also be considered for campus-wide equity events including forums, faculty flex-days, classified professional development day, and management retreats.
 The sponsorship of student equity and cultural awareness events will also continue to address student engagement, self-identity, and empowerment.
-To continue to address equitable classroom practices, funds will be used to cover payroll fees for The Equity Squad.
-The Equity Squad is a group of faculty that researches, tests, and implements equitable classroom practices and protocols to increase student academic equitable outcomes.
-Professional development services under The Equity Squad include classroom observations, syllabi and document review, and gradebook protocols.
-This team began working with the Chemistry department and is continuing to expand to the mathematics and English departments.
-Activities for this group will include creating and implementing a series of academic professional development and develop a thorough toolkit that faculty can access to address inequities experienced by students inside the classroom.